aws/aws-lc-rs/aws-lc-sys/README.md

 ```

 On x86_64 Linux, this typically reduces the aws-lc footprint by ~60–70%.
-The effect is platform-dependent — x86_64 benefits most because the AVX-512
+aarch64 sees a ~40% reduction.
+The effect is platform-dependent — x86_64
-assembly is large; aarch64 sees a smaller reduction from the EC table
-elimination alone.
+benefits most because disabling AVX-512 assembly removes large vectorized
+routines.

 Key properties:

 * **Automatic.** Triggered by `opt-level = "s"` or `"z"`.
 * **Behavior-preserving.** All algorithms remain available; outputs are
   identical.
-Only performance characteristics change (slower bulk
-  AES-GCM/SHA on AVX-512-capable CPUs, slower EC scalar operations).
+* **Performance trade-off.** Elliptic curve operations (ECDSA, ECDH) are
+  significantly slower due to the removal of precomputed tables — expect
+  P-256 operations to be roughly 2–3× slower and P-384 roughly 3–6×
+  slower.
+Symmetric operations (AES-GCM, SHA) and RSA are largely
+  unaffected on aarch64; on x86_64 bulk throughput may decrease due to
+  the removal of AVX-512 code paths.
 * **Not applied to FIPS builds.** The defines are suppressed for
   `aws-lc-fips-sys`, since changing the compiled code would invalidate
   the FIPS module integrity check.